Download Full Text (574 KB)

 Community Health and Preventive Medicine | Occupational Therapy | Public Health

 Rowlinson, M., Blackwell, A., & Aranha, K. (2021, April 15).
 An IPA Analysis Examining Transportation, Community Engagement, and Healthcare Access of Elderly Adults in a Rural Border Community.
-Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences. https://soar.usa.edu/otdcapstonesspring2021/7
+Poster presented at the Virtual OTD Capstone Symposium, University of St Augustine for Health Sciences.
+Retrieved from https://soar.usa.edu/otdcapstonesspring2021/7